Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors: New Approach

 The leapfrog integration starts from time $t = 0$ and ends at $t = n\epsilon$ where the ending position $\position_{n\epsilon}$ is the proposed state.
 The proposed state is then accepted with probability

 that depends on how well the numerical integration preserves the Hamiltonian energy.

 The geometric structure of the posterior distribution substantially influences the computational efficiency of HMC.
 Specifically, when individual parameters exhibit varying scales within the posterior, neglecting this structural variation can lead to a significant reduction in HMC efficiency \citep{neal2011mcmc, ji2020gradients, fisher2023shrinkage, ji2023scalable}.
 To account for structural variability in the posterior, we adopt the preconditioning mass matrix informed by the absolute value of the diagonal Hessian of the log-prior density as developed in \cite{fisher2023shrinkage}.
-The diagonal mass matrix weights momentum draws by prior increment precision.